 We are a Christian, non-denominational, hybrid tutorial program for students in grades 1-12.
 We offer a new approach to parents who want more control over their child’s educational experience and who also want more time together as a family.
 Imagine a balance between homeschooling (but where we do the heavy lifting) and a progressive affordable private school with a flexible schedule.
-More like college, students attend classes two to three days a week and work independently or with assistance to complete their assignments.
+More like college, students attend classes two days a week and work independently or with assistance to complete their assignments.
 Our Instructors are certified teachers with advanced degrees who have a passion for the subjects they teach.

-Students in grades 1-12 will attend classes on two to three days of the week.
+Students in grades 1-12 will attend classes on two days of the week.
 On those days, they will receive instruction in four required core academic areas–English, History, Math, and Science.
 In addition, the tuition covers one elective course, for a total of five (5) courses.